jonasblomdin/Twig-Wordpress/README.md

 ```

 #####Custom templates
 Every post, regardless of type, can also use [Custom Templates](http://codex.wordpress.org/Page_Templates).
+They are configured similarly to Wordpress custom templates in that they have a particular style of Twig comment at the top of them.
 You can specify both name and which post types your custom template should be available for.
 The *Template Name* is required and the *Post Type* is optional.
 If no *Post Type* is provided, the template will be available for all post types.
 ```jinja
 {#